 Breastfeeding wars are a common theme these days.
 Women wanting the right to nurse their child in a public place without getting the once-over and average citizens wanting the right to be in public without the possibility of seeing another woman’s bare breast.

 Each camp has a justified argument.
 As a woman who thought I would never, ever want to breastfeed my baby, I understand the discomfort of seeing women nurse in public.
-Now as a proud breastfeeding mama (even I was surprised by the connection I have felt toward nursing my children), I understand that breastfeeding is perfectly natural thing: feeding a baby.
+Now as a proud breastfeeding mama (even I was surprised by the connection I have felt toward nursing my children), I understand that breastfeeding is a perfectly natural thing.

 After having my first child, I admit I crossed over from the uncomfortable camp to the right-to-breastfeed camp, but, after seeing a viral photo of a woman defiantly breastfeeding her son in a restaurant, I felt I should speak out on behalf of both.